Vollinger0/esm/readme_shareddata.md

 # About scenarios and shared data downloads

+## tl;dr
+ESM brings a fully automated management for the shared data feature.
+It will autocreate the zip files as needed, edit the file for you and serve the files with a dedicated server.
+Make sure that your configuration contains these flags:

+    downloadtool:
+      startWithMainServer: true
+      useSharedDataURLFeature: true

+## long version
 The games network bandwith seems to be limited to ~10MB/s for the whole server.
 This bandwith has to be shared by all players currently playing and all players who want to download anything.
 If you have big scenario updates, prepare to have network issues for the rest of the day.
-Unless, of course, you use the shared data server tool (read about the [shared data tool](readme_shareddata.md)).
+Unless, of course, you use the shared data server tool.

 ## Things to consider
 The game does not check for content changes on the SharedData-files of the scenario.
 It only checks for the last modification date of these files.
 Once that changes, a re-download is triggered for the client.
 If you touch all the files in the shared folder, the clients will redownload the whole scenario although nothing really changed.